 We know that sometimes, the first order in the stack might be ready for collection and you might have to wait for the second one to be ready.

-- See when both orders are expected to be ready, helping you to decide whether or not you want to wait for that second order.
+- See when both orders are expected to be ready,

 - Tell us how long you’ve been waiting.

 - Choose to reject either order in the app, straight away.

 Stacked Orders Unassignment